 Chief Design Officer

 Hailing from upstate New York by way of Boston, Lynch is a ’09 CUNY Hunter Alum with a BA in Geography.
 Lynch moved to New York in 2005.
-For almost 20 years he has run the blog vanshnookenraggen where he uses photography and cartography to explore the urban condition.
+For over 20 years he has run the blog vanshnookenraggen where he uses photography and cartography to explore the urban condition.

 Lynch taught himself web design and cartography as a way to illustrate his research into cities and urban transportation.
 Through this Lynch created the well known futureMBTA and futureNYCSubway series looking at past and future plans for expanding mass transit in Boston and New York, respectfully.